-The MRSA data collected for 2010 continues to show a decrease both in the overall incidence of new cases of MRSA and in the percentage of MRSA comprising the proportion of total S.aureus isolates.
-The decreasing trend first seen in 2008 was small, but the trend continued, and now from 2008 to 2010, a decrease of 3,715 cases, or a 33% decrease, is reported.
-Further annual data will be valuable to confirm this downward trend, but the 2010 data continue to suggest that the increased awareness and attention to infection prevention and control is having an impact.
+The MRSA data collected for 2011 continues to show a slight decrease compared to 2010 both in the overall incidence of new cases of MRSA and in the percentage of MRSA comprising the proportion of total S. aureus isolates.
+The decreasing trend first seen in 2008 was small, but the trend has continued.
+Further annual data will be valuable to confirm this downward trend, but the 2011 data continue to suggest that the increased awareness and attention to infection prevention and control is having an impact.
 This decrease was reported by participating laboratories in most HA.